 Transmitter block diagram

-The generation of each field in a WUR PPDU can be described with the help of a
+The generation of each field in a WUR PPDU can be described with the help of awaveform signal generator. (#185)

-Manchester-based encoder

-Waveform signal generation

-Figure 32-4 (An Example of a WUR signal generator for the WUR-Sync field) and Figure 32-5 (An Example of a WUR signal generator for the WUR-Data field) show examples of transmitter block diagrams.
-The actual structure of the transmitter is implementation dependent.
+Figure 32-4 (An Example of a WUR signal generator for the WUR-Sync field), Figure 32-5 (An Example of a WUR signal generator for the WUR-Data field), and Sections 32.2.3.1 through 32.2.3.4 (#1153) show examples of transmitter block diagrams.
+The actual structure of the waveform generator is implementation dependent.
 The transmitter block diagrams for L-STF, L-LTF, and L-SIG are described in 21.3.3 (Transmitter block diagram).